Emissions to air

 NOx emissions

-The petroleum sector accounts for just over a quarter of Norway’s total NOx emissions.
+The petroleum sector accounts for about a quarter of Norway’s total NOx emissions.

 What do we mean by NOx?